An admin’s guide to a fast PeerBie MyWork deployment.

 Get people managers involved in the PeerBie MyWork launch early on.
 The more they know about PeerBie MyWork, the more their teams can benefit from using the tool.
 Here are some resources you can share with them:

-- Managing projects in PeerBie MyWork (G): Learn how to use team and project channels to manage your work in PeerBie MyWork
+- Managing projects in PeerBie MyWork (G): Learn how to use team and project teams to manage your work in PeerBie MyWork

 - Hosting Meetings and Video Conferences: Find more tips on how to use PeerBie MyWork for team meetings with remote and dispersed teams